davedevelopment/sismo-geckoboard-notifier/README.md

 pushes a message up to a widget on your [Geckoboard](http://geckoboard.com)

-I've used a hacky way to send the HTTP POST in order to keep this dependency free, one class, one file, etc.
+I've used a hacky way to send the HTTP POST in order to keep this dependency free, one class, one file, etc. As such, I've used a hacky to test it.

 Usage
 -----